Trailer lights that always work

 Connect the lighting and ground wires to each light with a crimp connector and heat-shrinkable tubing.
 Then splice all the individual ground wires to the harness connector ground wire.

 Disconnect the old trailer harness wires at each light and attach mason’s line.
 Then pull each line back toward the trailer tongue.
 Connect this “fishing line” to the new harness and loom (Photo 1).
 Next, pull the new harness through the frame (Photo 2).
-Finish off the installation with crimp connectors and heat-shrinkable tubing (Photo 3).
+Finish off the utility trailer lights installation with crimp connectors and heat-shrinkable tubing (Photo 3).
+If you’ve got other issues, check out how to fix utility trailer wiring.

 - 4-in-1 screwdriver